dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/boolean_math.rst

 ==========

 Mode
-   And
-      True if both inputs are true.
+   :And: True if both inputs are true.
-   Or
-      True if either or both inputs are true.
+   :Or: True if either or both inputs are true.
-   Not
-      True if both inputs are false.
+   :Not: True if both inputs are false.

 Output